ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-long been known and used for culinary purpos-
-es, in many portions of Europe, in France, It-
-aly, Germany, Holland, and within a few years
 has become a general favorite in this country.

 Dr. Bennett, a medical professor to one of